-Our general approach is that the similarities found have to do with the evolution of social institutions as these are sociologically viewed.
+Our general approach is that the similarities found have to do evolution of social institutions as these sociologically viewed.
 Generally speaking, all the major social institutional systems currently in existence fall into one of two categories.
 On the one hand, there are the traditional institutions organized around such activities as family life, economic exchanges, religious worship, political power, etc. These social institutions have existed for a long time in human history.
-On the other hand, there are a set of social institutions which have only relatively recently evolved, such as those organized around activities like science, medicine, sports, etc. The mass media system is one of these newer institutions having evolved as a distinctly identifiable entity only this century (see McQuail, 1984; Wright, 1986; DeFleur and Ball-Rokeach, 1989 on the time factor).
+On the other hand, there are a set of social institutions which have only relatively recently evolved, such as those organized around activities like science, medicine, sports, etc. The mass media system is one of these newer institutions having evolved as a distinctly identifiable entity only this century (see McQuail, 1984; Wright, 1986; DeFleur and Ball-Rokeach, 1989).